Genez-io/genez-io.github.io/content/posts/add_mongodb_to_genezio.md

 Fill in the required information and click ‘Create User’.

 Next, add an IP address to the whitelist.
 For testing purposes, you can add `0.0.0.0` - this means IPs are allowed.
-I highly disregard using this in a production environment.
+I highly discourage using this in a production environment.

 Now click on ‘Add Entry’.